 Tree Well Safety

-NARSID stands for Non-Avalanche Related Snow Immersion Death.
-NARSID incidents occur with deep snow or tree well immersions, in which a rider or skier falls into an area of deep, unconsolidated snow and becomes immobilized.
+SIS stands for Snow Immersion Death.
+SIS incidents occur with deep snow or tree well immersions, in which a rider or skier falls into an area of deep, unconsolidated snow and becomes immobilized.
 The more the person struggles, the more entrapped in the snow they become, and risk suffocation.

 • Each skier or snowboarder controls his or her own level of risk and are the only ones that can prevent this type of accident from happening.
 Always ski and ride with a partner.
 To minimize your risk, you must know how to travel safely with your partners in these un-groomed deep snow areas